cheat/cheat/README.md

 2. Run `sudo ./install`

-The `install` script will copy a python file into `/usr/local/bin/`, and will also create a hidden file (containing the cheatsheet content) in your home directory.
+The `install` script will copy a python file into `/usr/local/bin/`, and will also create a hidden `.cheat` folder (containing the cheatsheet content) in your home directory.

 Modifying Cheatsheets